wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 2.2.0 =
+* WordPress coding standards refactoring for WP 5 (thanks to Tony Hayes @majick777)
+* fixed the protocol in jQuery UI style Google URL
+* reprefixed all functions for consistency (radio_station_)
+* updated all the widget constructor methods
+* merged the menu items into a single main menu
+* updated the capability checks for the menu items
+* moved the help and export pages to /templates/
+* moved all the css files to /css/
+* enqeued the djonair css from within the widget
+* use plugins_url for all resource URLs
+* added $wpdb->prepare to sanitize a query
+* added some sanization for metabox save values
+* added a week and month translation helper
+* added a radio station antenna icon

 = 2.1.3 =
 * Added method for displaying schedule for only a single day (see readme section for the master-schedule shortcode for details).